brandnpatterson/users-dir/README.md

 ## Front End Forms

 I built the front end logic with useReducer and useContext.
 I also built forms with flash messages and a redirect for creating a user.

+I then started to build out the styling with Bulma CSS and the placeholder images for Users.